shaharoded/KarmaLego/README.md

 | **100k** | 50M             | 20            | 32 GB          | 64 GB           | Server / Split. |
 | **100k** | 50M             | 50            | 64 GB          | 128 GB          | **Split Cohort.** |
 | **100k** | 50M             | 100           | 128 GB+        | 256 GB+         | **Must Split.** |

+>> These loads are only assessed by AI and are not verified in real usage.

 **Mitigation Strategy:**
 If your data exceeds these limits, **do not run as a single job**.